Enrico Pezzi (footballer)

-Enrico Pezzi (born 24 September 1989) is an Italian footballer who plays for Serie D club Sarnese.
+Enrico Pezzi (born 24 September 1989) is an Italian footballer who plays for Eccellenza club Fratta Terme.

 Club career

 On 9 August 2018, he signed a two-year contract with Serie B club Carpi.

 On 16 August 2020 he moved to Vis Pesaro.
 On 4 January 2021, he was loaned by Pistoiese.

 On 8 September 2021 he joined Forlì in Serie D.

 In the summers of 2022 and 2024 he played for Sammarinese clubs Tre Fiori and La Fiorita in the UEFA Conference League qualifiers, returning to Italy both times after their elimination.